b. 1962, Edinburgh, Scotland

 Callum Innes is among the most significant abstract painters of his generation.
 His paintings are highly disciplined but also uncertain spaces, combining the controlled authority of monochrome geometric forms with ever-present traces of fluidity and an always-apparent tendency towards formal dissolution.
 Central to his distinctive artistic process is a dual activity of painting and ‘unpainting’.
 Innes begins by applying densely mixed dark pigment onto a prepared canvas before then brushing the wet surface with turpentine: strategically stripping away sections of the painted space before it has entirely settled and solidified.
-In an ongoing series such as his Exposed Paintings, solid square blocks of deep, complex black are accompanied by lighter zones of varying, more transparent colour – from dioxazine violet to cobalt blue to Veronese green – each separated section being the contingent outcome of Innes’s methodical erasure of the painting’s primary material substance.
+In an ongoing series such as his Exposed Paintings, solid square blocks of deep, complex black are accompanied by lighter zones of varying, more transparent colour – from dioxazine violet to cobalt blue to veronese green – each separated section being the contingent outcome of Innes’s methodical erasure of the painting’s primary material substance.

-Innes has exhibited widely since the mid-1980s.
-Current exhibitions include In Position, Château la Coste, Aix-en-Provence (2018).
-Recent solo exhibitions include I'll Close My Eyes, De Pont Museum, Tilburg (2016–17); Whitworth Art Gallery, Manchester (2013); From Memory, a major touring exhibition visiting Fruitmarket Gallery, Edinburgh, Modern Art Oxford, Kettle’s Yard, Cambridge and Museum of Contemporary Art, Sydney (2007–2008); Irish Museum of Modern Art, Dublin; Kunsthalle Bern (both 1999); ICA, London and Scottish National Gallery of Modern Art (both 1992).
+Solo exhibitions include Exposed Paintings and Split Paintings, Sean Kelly Gallery, Taipei, (2019); Keeping Time, Frith Street Gallery, London, (2019); Callum Innes: Prints 2005 - 2019, Edinburgh Printmakers, Edinburgh (2019); Callum Innes, Galerie Tschudi, Zuoz, (2019); In Position, Château La Coste, Le Puy-Sainte-Réparade, (2018); I'll Close My Eyes, De Pont Museum, Tilburg (2016–17); With Curve, Sean Kelly Gallery, New York, (2016); Neues Museum, Nurnburg, (2013); Whitworth Art Gallery, Manchester, (2013); From Memory, a major touring exhibition visiting Fruitmarket Gallery, Edinburgh; Modern Art Oxford, Oxford; Kettle’s Yard; Cambridge; Museum of Contemporary Art, Sydney, (all 2007–2008).
+Irish Museum of Modern Art, Dublin (1999); Kunsthalle Bern (1999); ICA, London, (1992); Scottish National Gallery of Modern Art, (1992).